Get ready to revamp your ab workout routine with this list of effective ab exercises for women.

 - Lie flat on your back on a mat and place your hands behind the head to support your neck.
 Tighten your abs, then lift your shoulders off the mat.
 Bend at the knee, so your thighs are facing the wall behind you.

 - Keeping your core engaged, attempt to reach your left knee with your right elbow.
 Return and then attempt to reach your right knee with your left elbow.

 - Complete 12-15 reps per side for 2-3 sets.

 - Lie flat on your back on a mat and fully extend your legs.
 Stretch your arms behind you before you begin.

 - Tighten your abs.
 Now, bring your head and shoulders off the mat while reaching your arms up, bringing your toes toward your hands.
 If needed, you can touch with one hand while placing the other behind your head to support your neck.

 14. Scissor Crunch

-Keeping your core strong, slowly lower your right leg down toward the ground until it is a few inches above.
-Then slowly scissor your legs, lifting your right leg back up as you lower your left leg down toward the ground.
+- Keeping your core tight, slowly lower your right leg until it is a few inches above the ground.
+Then slowly alternate your legs, lifting your right leg back up as you lower your left leg down toward the ground.

-Continue scissoring for 15 to 20 times on each leg (or more if you’re still not feeling it).
+- Continue scissoring 15 to 20 times on each leg.

 15. Rolling Plank